Nova-archx86/scpcb/README.md

 ## Windows/Other NT
-Coppy the libs and binarys from mavless_bin.zip to the Blitz3D userlibs and bin directory respectively, then run Main.bb from the Blitz3D IDE
+Coppy the libs and binarys from mavless_bin.zip to the Blitz3D userlibs and bin directory respectively, then run Main.bb from the Blitz3D IDE, optionally